PowerMAN Frequently Asked Questions (FAQ)

 (power policy implementation) is configured using standard registry based

 settings or Windows Group Policy.
-This does not normally require any additional
+This does not require any additional

 server resources and will scale to the largest Windows based networks with ease.